Accessibility Menu

 Susan Sample 31:37

 Yeah, in a sense, yeah.
 Kind of speaking to yourself that way.
 And at some point that’s something you might want to share with somebody too.
 I mean, I think that a lot of times we also need to get out of ourselves then too.
-And if you’ve had any kind of trauma, that’s where you may want to share this with someone who can provide a different perspective for you and help you re-see that not as a victim or someone who’s been exposed to the trauma, but someone who can stand back now and kind of kind of see the experience for something different and gain some power over what had happened.
+And if you’ve had any kind of trauma, that’s where you may want to share this with someone who can provide a different perspective for you and help you re-see that not as a victim or someone who’s been exposed to the trauma, but someone who can stand back now and kind of see the experience for something different and gain some power over what had happened.

 David Pace 32:20

 Right.
 Yeah.
 Now that’s a very powerful exercise that you just described.
 And I think if you talk to the average writer, if you will, it’s almost a narcotic, you know, where they get into the flow of self-expression.
-And also there’s we don’t have time to talk about this now, but then there’s the editing later.
+And also there’s, we don’t have time to talk about this now, but then there’s the editing later.
 They say that editing ends when the publisher takes the manuscript from you and says, it’s over.
 And that’s kind of the way death happens, quite frankly, too unexpectedly.
 And it’s like, okay, I can’t do anymore revisions.
 It’s now a product.
 It’s now something different.
 Not necessarily less valuable, but different.

 Susan Sample 33:07

 Yes.
 Yes.
-And I think that with so much of the writing that I do with people and help guide them through, we’re not focusing on the editing so much, but it’s the permission giving permission to people at every level just to say how you feel.
+And I think that with so much of the writing that I do with people and help guide them through, we’re not focusing on the editing so much, but it’s the permission, giving permission to people at every level just to say how you feel.

 David Pace 33:30